0x600/0x600/README.md

 My name is 4L05761, I am a hardware 📟 and security 🛡 enthusiast and a DevOps engineer ☁

-My skills:
+Map-skills:
-- 📟 Embedded
+- 📟 Embedded - Arduino, STM32 with Assembler, C, C++
-- 🖥 Desktop
+- 🖥  Desktop - Linux, Windows with C, C++, C#
-- ☁ Cloud
+- ☁  Cloud - Docker
-- 🌎 Network
+- 🌎 Network -
+- 🛡  Security -